Performance Skills 2 (9712.5)

 Sant, T. (2003).
 Suzuki Tadashi and the Shizuoka company in New York, The Drama Review, 47(3) (T 179).

-Students are encouraged to attend all sessions to successfully complete the theortecial and practical requirements.
+Students are required to attend all sessions to successfully complete the theortecial and practical requirements.

 Required IT skills